Atherstone Nature Reserve

-Atherstone Nature Reserve, also known as the Atherstone Collaborative Nature Reserve, is a 23,500 hectare reserve situated close to Dwaalboom, in the Limpopo, province in South Africa.
+Atherstone Collaborative Nature Reserve, also known as the Atherstone Nature Reserve, is a 23,500 hectare reserve situated near Dwaalboom in Limpopo, a province of South Africa.
 The reserve consists mainly of vast savannah plains with bushveld and Kalahari grasslands ecosystems.
-Besides antelopes, zebras and giraffes, the black rhino and elephants are one of the highlights of Atherstone.
+Besides antelope, zebra and giraffes, the south-central black rhinoceros and African bush elephants are some of the highlights of Atherstone.

 History

-Norman Edward Atherstone, who was originally a cattle farmer and become the first game farmer In this area, did a lot to re-introduce some game on his farmland, which was then called the Atherstone Game Reserve.
+Norman Edward Atherstone, who was originally a cattle farmer, became the first game farmer in this area and did much to re-introduce some game on his farmland, which was to become Atherstone Game Reserve.
 He never had a wife nor children and, in his last will, he donated his farms to the former Transvaal Nature Conservation Department.
 In 1990 the Atherstone Nature Reserve was founded; it became the Atherstone Collaborative Nature Reserve in 1994, after some private farms were also incorporated into the reserve.

 Animals

-The following list of animals were taken from pamphlet of the nature reserve.
+The following list of animals were taken from a pamphlet of the nature reserve and from iNaturalist observations.

 Common animal species found in the reserve:

 Common bird species found in the reserve: